ManuBN786/Eye-Status-Detection-Code/README.md

 Known errors: You might get the error: 'Unable to locate decompressor to decompress video stream' when trying to run 'ExtractMovie' function.
 The meaning is that your computer is lacking the appropiate Video Codec for the AVI files.
-In this case - You'll have to install MJPEG Codec in order to run the program (You can Gooooogle it and find, like I did :-))
+In this case - You'll have to install MJPEG Codec in order to run the program (Please Google it)

 ---------------------------------------------------------------------------------